On the monodromy manifold of $q$-Painlev\'e VI and its Riemann-Hilbert problem: The Monodromy Manifold

+We now return to the proof of the proposition.
+We have already established that $\mathcal{S}^*$ has no singularities in its affine part.
 It remains to study whether $S^*$ has singularities with one or more of their coordinates equal to $\infty$.
 Note that we only have to check the cases where one or two of their coordinates are equal to $\infty$, as points, with more than two coordinates equal to $\infty$, lie in $X$ and thus not in $S^*$.

 Let us start by considering whether there are any singularities in

 To this end, we evaluate the gradient of

 at $\rho_4^y=0$, yielding